aiqc/AIQC/.github/ISSUE_TEMPLATE/issue.md

----
-name: Issue
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----
+* Do NOT ask help oriented questions here.
+Use StackOverflow tag `#aiqc` for that.

-> If you are not a contributor, please open a [Discussion](https://github.com/aiqc/aiqc/discussions) instead.
+* If you are not an AIQC contributor, please open a [Discussion](https://github.com/aiqc/aiqc/discussions) instead.

 ## Background
 Provide just enough context about the current functionality, or lack thereof, so that people know what you are talking about.